 Section 6.
 Recording Secretary.
-It shall be the duty of the Recording Secretary to take and disseminate minutes of AMEA business sessions at the annual In-Service Conference and Governing Board meetings.
+It shall be the duty of the Recording Secretary to take and disseminate minutes of AMEA business sessions at the annual Professional Development Conference and Governing Board meetings.

 Section 2.
 Governing Board.
 The Governing Board shall schedule at least three Board meetings annually.
 The Board shall be responsible for establishing the official calendar of the Association, including an annual business meeting.
 The Board shall arrange for an audit of the Association’s financial records at least once each 12 months.
 No later than June 1, the Board shall report the official calendar of the Association and Division events of the coming year to the National office of the NAfME, to the Chairperson of the Activities Committee of the Alabama Association of Secondary School Principals, and to the editor of Ala Breve Magazine.

 Section 1.
 AMEA officers shall be elected by ballots on each even-numbered year to take office on June 1 of that year and to serve until May 31 of the next election year.